JPKivlin/Kickstarter-analysis/README.md

 ## Project Overview:

-After Louise's play Fever missed its fundrasing goal by a small amount in a short time period a request was made to assess the relationship between the Launch date of a Kickstarter project and it's funding Goal.
-Using the provided Kickstarter dataset, an analysis was performed using Microsoft Excel and visualizations were created to express the findings.
+After Louise's play Fever missed its fundrasing goal a request was made to assess the relationship between the Launch date of a Kickstarter project and it's funding Goal.
+Using the provided Kickstarter dataset, an analysis was performed using Microsoft Excel as detailed below.
+The results and conclusion of this analysis are included in this report